surgi1/synacorchallenge/README.md

 ### Twisty little mazes, all alike

 - Built UI for playing the text game.
+Deployed [here](https://github.com/surgi1/synacorchallenge/index.html).
 - Solved the Grue-heavy part manually by moving through the dungeon, realizing that it occupies some non-Euclidean space (`A -> south -> B -> north -> !A`).

 ### Ruins